 7 In 1893 the law was updated with the issuance of the Royal Order on September 7th.
 This Order relieved the local municipal authorities from the responsibility of conducting proceedings in criminal cases.
 The details of this change can be found in Manuel Artigas' book, El Municipio Filipino, Volume I, 2nd Edition, published in Manila in 1895, 84, footnote.
 However, there are indications that in Guam town mayors might have continued the practice of conducting preliminary investigations in criminal cases.
 This is supported by an entry in American Officer William Safford's diary, where he noted a similar instance in 1899.
 See reference to the Gobernadorcillo of Agaña Don Gregorio Pérez in: William Safford, A Year in the Island of Guam, 239.
 8 In the source document of the episode cited earlier, the surname 'Ungpinco' was spelled as 'Un Pinco'.
-According to personal communication between the author and Raph Unpingco on April 10, 2020, a man named Rosauro Ungpinco is identified as the patriarch of the family.
+According to personal communication between the author and spelled as 'Un Pinco'.
+According to personal communication between the author and Ralph Unpingco on April 10, 2020, a man named Rosauro Ungpinco is identified as the patriarch of the family.

-Benoligo and Panday, denied their involvement in the crime.
-The other two, Ceñido and Jacome, went a step further asserting that they were not even present in To'to at the time of the incident.
+further asserting that they were not even present in To'to at the time of the incident.